 Diverse boards are rare

-Despite all the benefits of diverse boards, they remain rare.
+Despite all the benefits of having people from different backgrounds, the rarity of diverse boards is a prevalent issue.
 According to a study of 750 TSX-listed companies in 2016, only 12.6% of their board seats were held by women.
 Of those companies, 46% had no women at all, and 30% had only one.
 A survey of 200 companies in the US found that, in 2016, only 15% of new directors were non-white, and the average age of directors was 63.

 Of course, the obvious question is: if diverse boards are so great, why don’t we see more of them?